 Sleep Deprivation & It’s Detrimental Effects

-A recent clinical study in Sweden showed just how much lack of sleep can elevate tau in the body.
+A notable clinical study in Sweden showed just how much lack of sleep can elevate tau, proteins that regulate the stability of neuronal microtubules in the body.
 In the study, researchers examined the participants in a sleep clinic for two days and nights, and took blood samples in the mornings and evenings.

 During the first phase, participants were able to sleep fully both nights (7-9 hours) as recommended by the Centers for Disease Control and Prevention.
 In the second phase, the participants slept properly the first night, but experienced sleep deprivation the second night by sitting up in bed, watching television, or playing games.